Use case · pricing

 Buy once.
 Own it.
 No renewal.

-Markd.ly Pro is a single payment: $19 at launch, $29 at retail, lifetime.
+Markd.ly is a single payment: $19.99, one time.
 One purchase covers the Mac and Windows desktop builds.
 There is no annual renewal, no monthly fee, and no separate cloud charge.
 When you stop paying — because you never start a recurring payment — nothing turns off.
 The editor you bought stays the editor you have.

 The reason this matters with markdown specifically: a .md file you wrote five years ago should still open instantly in five more years.
 A subscription editor that lapses can leave you locked out of the tool that organizes your own files.
 Markd.ly avoids that on two fronts — the license is permanent, and the files were always plain .md on your disk, openable in any editor regardless of Markd.ly's state.

-Before Pro, Markd.ly Free is a complete local markdown editor on every public platform — Mac, Windows, iPhone, and Android.
+Markd.ly is a complete local markdown editor on every public platform — Mac, Windows, iPhone, and Android.
 Create, open, edit, and save local .md files.
 Live preview.
-Mermaid diagrams and KaTeX math render for free.
-On Mac there is a CLI render path and read-only MCP access for AI tools, also free.
-You can do real work without ever paying.
+Mermaid diagrams and KaTeX math render.
+On Mac there is a CLI render path and MCP access for AI tools.

-Pro adds the deeper desktop toolset: Pandoc-compatible export (DOCX, PDF, EPUB, Reveal.js slides), vim mode, AES-256-GCM encrypted documents, a snippet library with variables, a custom CSS / theme editor, advanced workspace search, and MCP write access for AI agents.
-Pro is desktop-only (Mac + Windows).
-The deepest Pro toolset is on the Mac direct-download build today; the Windows Pro tools are rolling in across the 1.x series, not all shipped yet.
+The full desktop toolset is included: Pandoc-compatible export (DOCX, PDF, EPUB, Reveal.js slides), vim mode, AES-256-GCM encrypted documents, a snippet library with variables, a custom CSS / theme editor, advanced workspace search, and MCP write access for AI agents.
+The deepest toolset is on the Mac direct-download build today; the Windows tools are rolling in across the 1.x series, not all shipped yet.

 The honest cost of buying once

 A one-time license has a real trade-off, and it would be dishonest to skip it.
 Markd.ly has no sync and no cloud.
 Subscription editors often fund continuous cloud sync, mobile parity, and a steady release cadence with that recurring revenue.
 Markd.ly does none of that — there is no sync service, no account requirement, no cross-device anything.
 If you need your notes to follow you between a laptop and a phone automatically, a one-time local editor is the wrong tool and a synced subscription app is the right one.
-Markd.ly also has no paid mobile tier — mobile is a free local editor only — and no plugin marketplace.
+Markd.ly also has no plugin marketplace.
 Those are deliberate boundaries, not coming-soon promises.

 Who this is for — and who should not buy